8 Deal Breakers to Consider Before Entering to Win Trip Prizes

 - Phone calls home.

-- Luggage, new clothes, or other necessities for the trip.
+- Luggage, new clothes, and other necessities for the trip.

 - Passport and visa fees, if you win a trip abroad.